codacy/docs/docs/organizations/managing-security-and-risk.md

 To share the current view of the overview or findings page, click the **Copy URL** button in the top right-hand corner of the page.
 This action copies the URL with the current filters applied to the clipboard.

+!!!
+Important "**Segments** filter will not be considered when sharing the filtered view"

 ## Exporting findings {: id="exporting-the-security-item-list"}

 !!! info "This feature is available only to organization admins and organization managers"